uport-project/specs/transports/push.md

 ### Encoding the encrypted data

-In order for the mobile to be able to decrypt the ciphertext it also needs `epk` and `n`.
-This needs to be formated in a specific way.
-Most importantly the parameters needs to be encoded as Base64 strings.
+In order for the mobile app to be able to decrypt the ciphertext it also needs `epk` and `n`.
+This needs to be formatted in a specific way.
+Most importantly the parameters need to be encoded as Base64 strings.

 Simply create a JSON object and encode it as a string: `{"from":"<epk encoded as Base64>","nonce":"<n encoded as Base64>","ciphertext":"<c encoded as Base64>"}`.
 This string is now our `encrypted message`.